Pink Lady (TV series): Production

-Because Mie and Kei commuted between the U.S. and Japan to appear in sold-out concerts, their time on the set was spent memorizing lines and routines, forcing the brunt of the comedy skits on Altman and ensemble players Jim Varney, Cheri Steinkellner and Anna Mathias.
-On rare occasions when Mie and Kei appeared in sketches, their time was minimal.
+Because Mie and Kei commuted between the U.S. and Japan to appear in sold-out concerts, their time on the set was spent memorizing lines and routines, forcing the brunt of the comedy on Altman and ensemble players Jim Varney, Cheri Steinkellner and Anna Mathias.
+On the rare occasions when Mie and Kei appeared in sketches, their time was minimal.

 Booking guests for the show was also a problem.
-Variety shows were fading by 1980, which was exacerbated by the fact the series' headliners were not a household name in the U.S. Larry Hagman and other A-list stars were coerced into appearing after receiving sizable monetary incentives.
+Variety shows were fading by 1980, which was exacerbated by the fact the series' headliners were not a household name in the U.S. Larry Hagman and other A-list stars were coerced into appearing by offering sizable monetary incentives.
 Other stars who had previously worked with the Kroffts were also brought in, including Florence Henderson (The Brady Bunch Hour), Donny Osmond (Donny & Marie), Red Buttons (Side Show) and Bobby Vinton (Bobby Vinton's Rock 'n' Rollers).
 To ease the need for live, in-person performances, Pink Lady incorporated pre-recorded music videos in lieu of musical acts.
 Alice Cooper was friends with the Kroffts and submitted an original performance from his upcoming album as a favor to them.
 Cheap Trick's music video for "Dream Police" was shown as were Blondie's videos for "Shayla" and "Eat to the Beat," both shot for a then-newly released home video.

 Each show ended with a tuxedo-clad Jeff getting lured, pushed or pulled into the on-set hot tub by Mie and Kei.
 This gag originated with Sid Krofft, who had used a similar device on The Brady Bunch Hour; in each episode, Greg would push Peter into the swimming pool.
 Altman felt it would have been an amusing one-time gag, but by employing it each week, it became contrived.
-Altman tried to convince the writing staff to do away with this segment, but he was vetoed, most probably because this segment afforded everyone the opportunity to see Mie and Kei in bikinis.
+Altman tried to convince the writing staff to do away with this segment, but he was vetoed, likely because the segment afforded everyone the opportunity to see Mie and Kei in bikinis.

-The show's title has often been the source of confusion.
-The show onscreen was titled Pink Lady, but the series is most commonly referred to as Pink Lady and Jeff.
-Altman felt that since he carried the show, his name should appear in the title, and the network agreed, but Pink Lady's manager strongly protested and threatened a lawsuit if "and Jeff" appeared on the show's title.
-NBC's promos occasionally referred to as Pink Lady, whereas at other times the voice-over announcer referred to it as Pink Lady and Jeff.
-In print advertisements for TV Guide however, the show always was titled Pink Lady and Jeff, though it was cited as Pink Lady in the text TV listings.
+The show's title was a source of confusion.
+The onscreen title was Pink Lady, but the series was commonly referred to as Pink Lady and Jeff.
+Altman felt that since he carried the show, his name should appear in the title, and the network agreed, but Pink Lady's manager strongly protested and threatened a lawsuit if "and Jeff" appeared in the title.
+NBC's promos occasionally referred to the show as Pink Lady, whereas at other times the voice-over announcer referred to it as Pink Lady and Jeff.
+In print advertisements for TV Guide the show was always titled Pink Lady and Jeff, though it was cited as Pink Lady in the text TV listings.